ChinmayMhatre/LivSpaceClone/README.md

 # LivSpaceClone
-This is a LivSpace Clone Landing page I made for my Foxmula live Intership Project.To View the website just download all the files and open the index.html file in any browser.
+This is a LivSpace Clone Landing page I made for my Foxmula live Internship Project.To View the website just download all the files and open the index.html file in any browser.